Lolz1243/gitfiti/README.md

 **Part 9:**

-Run the shell script in your bash
+Run the shell script in your bash:
 `bash paint.sh dates.txt`

 **Part 10:**